- Information of early April 2014 suggests that attacks in Nairobi and Mombasa could occur in the near future.

 Several terrorist attacks have occurred in the months following the Westgate attack.
 Kenyan authorities are at a high state of alert and further attacks are likely.

-Australians should be particularly vigilant in the lead-up to and during religious festivals, including Christmas and Ramadan, and days of national significance as militants have used such occasions to mount attacks.
+Australians should be particularly vigilant in the lead-up to and during religious festivals, including Christmas, Easter and Ramadan, and days of national significance as militants have used such occasions to mount attacks.

 Locations that may be subject to terrorist attack